KaylaKRada/FortuneCookie/README.md

 The result is a fun and simple fortune generator.
 Every time you run it, you get a new random message—sometimes funny, sometimes odd, always unpredictable.
 I shared it with some classmates, and we all got a kick out of seeing what the “fortune cookie” would say next.

 ### 💭 **Reflection**
 This project brings back some really good memories.
 It may have been small, but it was a turning point, it made programming feel alive.
 Since then, I’ve built more complex systems and explored different languages, but this project is a great reminder of how far I’ve come.
-If I revisited it, I’d love to turn it into a small GUI app, or even make it into a web-based fortune generator just for fun.
+I actually revisited it later and re-created it in JavaScript so I could feature it on my portfolio site.
+Now, visitors can click a button and get a fortune instantly.
+It’s a small thing, but it shows how far I’ve come... from learning Java basics to building real, interactive web elements that bring a bit of joy to the user.
 ---

 ## 📁 Files Included